 According to the BLS, radiographers create internal images of patient's bones, bloodstreams and other organs.
 They do so through the use of imaging equipment, such as x-rays or computed tomography (CT).
 These professionals keep patients and staff safe by closely monitoring the levels of radiation and by using appropriate safety gear, such as lead vests.

-During the decade from 2014 to 2024, the BLS predicts that open positions for radiologic technologists will increase by 9%, which is faster than average.
+During the decade from 2018 to 2028, the BLS predicts that open positions for radiologic technologists will increase by 9%, which is faster than average.
 One of the factors fueling this job growth is the population's increasing lifespan, which necessitates more medical treatments like radiological imaging.
-BLS salary records indicated that radiological technologists earned an annual mean salary of $58,520 in 2015.
+BLS salary records indicated that radiological technologists earned an annual mean salary of

 Students in radiological science and technologies may choose to specialize in MRI technology.
 MRI technologists are responsible for examining patients using a magnetic resonance imaging (MRI) scanner.
 These technologists inject patients with contrast dyes prior to scanning.
 The MRI images the technologists obtain may help doctors diagnose their patients.